julianrojas87/gtfs2ldes-js/README.md

    AUTH_HEADER=Ocp-Apim-Subscription-Key # Optional HTTP header name for making requests on a GTFS-RT API.
 For example as required by De Lijn (https://data.delijn.be/docs/services/)

    AUTH_HEADER_VALUE=cf97c65afbe84e0c8e20142f4cb62119 # Optional HTTP header value.

+   BASE_IRI=http://example.org/ # Base entity IRI used to build unique identifiers for connections, trips, stops, etc. Make sure to always use a trail slash.
    ```

 4. Prepare a folder where the application will persist the historic connection records (e.g., `/home/user/gtfs-records`).